MichaelCook/table-to-markup/README.md

   --header-row (-h)    The first row is the table header.

   --align (-a) SPEC

   SPEC is a string of "clrd" characters, one per table column.

   * c - center
   * l - left align
   * r - right align
   * d - default align: numbers are right aligned, all else left.

-  If the string is too short (there are more table columns than chars) then the last char is used repeatedly.
+  If the SPEC string is too short (there are more table columns than chars) then the last char is used repeatedly.

+  --wiki (-w)          Output Wiki format (default).
+  --markdown (-m)      Output Markdown format.
+  --tab (-t)           Output tab-separated columns.